It’s a strange thing, getting away.

 But when we numb our pain, we also numb our joy.

-So in re-entry, I’m bringing mindfulness to all that I’ve gained.
+So as I begin my re-entry, I’m bringing mindfulness to all that I’ve gained.
 To all that is precious.
 To the full breadth of what it means to truly live.

 Not just survive.